bensenescu/sst-feature-flag/README.md

 Note: this will take a few minutes the first time you do it to spin up the vpc and database

 ## Deployment

 ### General Steps:

 1. `npx sst secret set IntervalApiKey [live_key_value] --stage prod`
-2. `npx sst secret set IntervalServerEndpoint [self_hosted_interval_endpoint] --stage prod`
+1. `npx sst secret set IntervalServerEndpoint [self_hosted_interval_endpoint] --stage prod`
-3. `npx sst deploy --stage prod`
+1. `npx sst deploy --stage prod`
+1. `nox sst shell --stage prod -- drizzle-studio push` - This initializes the db.

 ### Actual Steps

 1. Self host interval as described in [#more-on-interval](#more-on-interval)
 2. Get a "live key" for your production deploy

 If you don't need multiple team members to be able to easily manage flags, you can use your Personal Access Token in `prod` sst stage and `development` ui for managing flags.

 If you need multiple team members to manage flags, its a bit trickier.
 Basically, Interval recently shut down their cloud offering and the self hosting is still rough around the edges.
 You need to "confirm your email" to create a live key.
 Here are some options:

 1. Set up PostMark as described in their docs.
 Postmark was not simple to set up so I didn't do it in the sandbox.
 2. Share a user login in a password manager so that your team can all log in as that user to manage flags in "development" mode.
 3. Manually enter an into the `email` field in the `UserEmailConfirmationToken` table.
 This is effectively the same as the email being confirmed.

 Once the TUI is built, this should all be easier so that you can just manage your flags with `sst shell -- sst-ff-tui`.
 Also, hopefully email sending becomes provider agnostic so that we can use SES instead of Postmark.

 ## Extra Resources